-It's helpful to prompt students with the sentence started listed above.
-Often this helps them become more successful in finishing the sentence themselves.
+It's helpful to prompt students with the sample tutor questions & actions listed above.
+This helps them become more successful in finishing the sentence themselves.
 For instance, "This happened to me when..." or "I predict ..."

 III.
 Components of Writing

 A. Strategies to Help Students Develop Their Writing Skills